apos/kstars_scripts/stellarmate/Readme.md

         ls -lah ${TARGET_KSTARS}/backup_$(date +%F)

-## Backup an install your debians packages
+## Backup and install your debians packages

 1. Define the SOURCE AND TARGET
 !!!
 Double check this it correct !!!